Kristian Pedersen

-Kristian Majdahl Pedersen (born 4 August 1994) is a Danish professional footballer who plays as a defender for Bundesliga club 1.
-FC Köln and the Denmark national team.
-He plays predominantly at left back but can also play at centre back.
+Kristian Majdahl Pedersen (born 4 August 1994) is a Danish professional footballer who plays as a defender for FC Fredericia in the Danish Superliga.

 He has represented his country at under-21 level, and made his senior debut in 2020.

 Club career

-He started his early career at Benløse IF, before moving to fourth division side Ringsted IF.
+Pedersen started his early career at Benløse IF, before moving to fourth division side Ringsted IF.

 HB Køge

-He signed for HB Køge on 24 July 2014 under Head Coach Henrik Pedersen.
+Pedersen signed for HB Køge on 24 July 2014 under head coach Henrik Pedersen.
 His debut for HB Køge came on 25 July 2014 when he came on as a substitute with the score at 1–1 on the first day of the first division in the away game at Skive IK in the 77th minute.
-On 19 April 2015 he scored his first goal for HBK against AB in a 3–0 win.
+On 19 April 2015, he scored his first goal for HBK against AB in a 3–0 win.